 - Students that participated in past 3MT competitions at Carleton University but did not place 1st, 2nd or 3rd are eligible to participate again.

-- The first place winner must be available to present in person at the Provincial 3MT competition held by McMaster University on April 17, 2019.
+- The first place winner must be available to present in person at the Provincial 3MT competition held by the University of Windsor on April 15, 2020.

 Confidentiality and Intellectual Property Guidelines